 Accounting review courses or CPA Exam review courses that are taken for academic credit at a regionally accredited school cannot be accepted toward the 33 semester hour accounting course work requirement.
 These courses may only be accepted toward the business and/or overall course requirement.

 Examples of review courses include, but are not limited to, Wiley CPAExcel; Becker’s CPA Exam Review; Bisk Education; and Roger CPA Exam Review.
 If the textbook for the course is a review course, it cannot be accepted toward the accounting course work requirement.

 New York State recognizes the Uniform CPA Examination, prepared and graded by the American Institute of Certified Public Accountants (AICPA).
 In New York, the examination is administered by CPA Examination Services, a division of the National Association of State Boards of Accountancy.

 The examination is a computerized examination consisting of four parts:

 - Business Environment and Concepts

 The passing score for each of the four examination parts is 75.
-You must successfully pass all parts of the examination within a (rolling) eighteen (18) month window.
-You may sit parts individually, once during each calendar quarter.
+An applicant must successfully pass all parts of the examination within a (rolling) eighteen (18) month window.
+The applicant may sit for parts individually, once during each calendar quarter.